techcow2/Tips-Tricks-for-AI-Coder/README.md

 Don’t panic.

 This chapter is all about troubleshooting those frustrating situations and getting yourself unstuck.
-Whether the AI seems clueless or your project is in disarray, there are proven ways to regain control and get back on track.
-Let’s dive into some practical strategies for when things aren't going your way.

 ---